 - Minimum Deposit Required: $300

-- Have bad credit or no credit history
+- You have bad credit or no credit history

-- Plan to pay their balance in full
+- You plan to pay their balance in full

 American Savings Bank Secured Visa Card Review